ewlahay/lahayapparel/content/post/choose joy.md

 ![](/images/IMG_0798.JPG "Choose Joy")

-Available in a variety of colors (including pink!) and soft as silk fresh off the farm, these shirts are sure to bring a smile to anyone's face.
-Maybe they will inspire even you to "Choose Joy".
+Available in a variety of colors